Six-Seven-Studios/Rust-Racers/README.md

 **Lag Compensation Strategy:**
 To address network latency issues common in real-time multiplayer games, we will implement client-side prediction as our lag compensation technique:

-- **Client-side prediction**: Players' own cars will respond immediately to input without waiting for server confirmation, so the game feels responsive.
-Additionally, we will handle server corrections smoothly to avoid snappy adjustements in car positions.
+**Client-side prediction**: Players' own cars will respond immediately to input without waiting for server confirmation, so the game feels responsive.
+Additionally, we will handle server corrections smoothly to avoid snappy adjustments in car positions.

 ### AI Racers

 Users will be able to fill in empty player slots with AI computer racers.
 These racers will have customizable difficulty in order to accommodate for different player skill levels.
 The CPU players will be able to navigate around the maps, avoid obstacles and drift around corners.
 Additionally, there will be multiple types of CPU behavior.
 Some will focus on racing while others will gang up and try to disrupt players/other CPUs.
-As a part of the powerup stretch goal, the CPUs will be able to use the powerups and integrate them into their play style.
+As a part of the power-up stretch goal, the CPUs will be able to use the power-ups and integrate them into their play style.

 ## Midterm Goals